brikrey67/rails-views/readme.md

 Here, we are saying we want a form that will result in the creation of a new instance, in this case `@artist`.
 In the form body, we have to make sure that our fields match the attributes of the model and we should be good to go.

-Basically, this helper with compile down to html, and the Rails will fill in the appropriate information particular to our app.
+This helper with compile down to html, and the Rails will fill in the appropriate information particular to our app.

 Great, but what happens when we try to submit this form?

-If we were looking in our browser, we would get our old friend `unknown action` error, saying...
-`The action 'create' could not be found for ArtistsController`
+If we were looking in our browser, we would get our old friend `unknown action` error saying, `The action 'create' could not be found for ArtistsController`

 Let's write the create action for our controller and try to get this form to work.